Vladyslav-Meteleshko/Theatr/README.md

-# Theatr
+# Theatre
-Project about payment system for one of Kyiv theatr with opportunity manage scenes and payments.
+Project about payment system for one of Kyiv Theatre with opportunity manage scenes and payments.